Don’t try to set everything up at once.

 Use Facebook to help gather your Crew

-If you have friends on Facebook – but you don’t have their contact details – send out a note on Facebook asking them to DM you with their email or mobile number if they want to be a part of your Crew.
+If you have friends on Facebook – but you don’t have their contact details – send out a note on Facebook asking them to DM you with their email if they want to be a part of your Crew.

 Have all details ready before you start.

 If you are setting up an account for someone else make sure they know that you are doing it.